 Bake at 350ºF for 15-20 minutes, until a toothpick in the center comes out clean.
 Allow to cool in the pan before topping with the peanut butter layer.

 In a medium bowl, mix all of the ingredients together with a whisk (or beat with an electric blender to make it a bit easier), until smooth and creamy.
 Spread over the cooled brownie layer evenly.

-**To make gluten free, use 1/4 cup almond flour in place of the white whole wheat flour.
+*Can use brown sugar or regular sugar in place of coconut sugar. **To make gluten free, use 1/4 cup almond flour in place of the white whole wheat flour.